 An analysis must be provided by the Grantee, per 10 CFR 440.14(c)(6)(i), of the existence and effectiveness of any weatherization projects being carried out by the Subgrantee(s).
 This analysis may include analyses that are done on an annual basis but may also include special analyses that are conducted based on current events.
 Grantees must describe in detail plans for analysis of effectiveness activities during this PY and beyond.

-Grantees are encouraged to refer to WPN 10-08 Weatherization Guidance on Maintaining the Privacy of Recipients of Services when developing their evaluation/study policies (refer to WPN 23-1, Section 2.2 Participation in Additional Evaluations/Studies).
-Examples of activities DOE encourages include the following:
+Examples of activities that DOE encourages include the following: